Yotlan/football-world-history/courses/README.md

 ### LINUX COMMANDS

-It's important to know Linux commands.
+It's important to know essantial Linux commands.
 To do it on Windows, I recommanded you to install the built-in Ubuntu version for Windows 10 (<https://www.microsoft.com/store/productId/9PNKSF5ZN4SW> or type ubuntu on the Microsoft Store).

 #### INSTALL UBUNTU ON WINDOWS 10